Hyundai Motor Company Teases First Image of IONIQ 5

 Beginning with these videos, Hyundai Motor plans to release even more engaging content that highlights the enhanced lifestyle that new IONIQ 5 customers will experience.

-IONIQ 5 will debut on a virtual world premiere event in February 2021.
+IONIQ 5 will debut in a virtual world premiere event in February 2021.

 * Teaser Videos: